HISTORY

 • The 2nd Congress in Frankfurt was attended by 120 members (compared to the 300 total members) under the direction of President Dr. W. G. Clairmont.

-The name was changed into “Internationaler Verein der Chemiker-Coloristen” (IVCC, 1014-1948) in 1914 in order to demonstrate the strong desire for co-operation.
-It included six countries: Austria, Czechoslovakia, Germany, Holland, Hungary and Switzerland.
+In 1914, the name was changed to “Internationaler Verein der Chemiker-Coloristen” (IVCC, 1014-1948) to demonstrate the strong desire for cooperation.
+It included six countries: Austria, Czechoslovakia, Germany, Holland, Hungary, and Switzerland.

-Unfortunately, the 1914-1918 First World War left deep wounds and the association could not be reorganized until 1921.
-In fact, after a 7-year break, the congresses were organized by IVCC from 1921 until 1939, yearly.
+Unfortunately, the 1914-1918 First World War left deep wounds, and the association could not be reorganized until 1921.
+In fact, after a seven-year break, IVCC organized the congresses yearly from 1921 until 1939.

 The first IFATCC Congress took place in 1931 in co-operation with the ACIT (President: Mr. Chanoine Pinte) simultaneously with the 16th IVCC Congress (Paris, 1931),

-Because of the world-wide economic reasons it was decided to organize further conferences of the Federation only after two years.
+Because of global economic reasons, it was decided to organize further conferences of the Federation only after two years.

 The IFATCC second congress took place in Stuttgart in 1936 chaired by Prof. Robert Haller, simultaneously with the IVCC conference.